Arkansas Hit & Run Attorneys

 Being involved in an accident can be terrifying.
 Realizing that the driver responsible for your accident has suddenly fled the scene can turn a scary situation into a real-life nightmare.
 If the driver is never found, who will pay for your medical expenses, car damages, and lost time from work?
-While you’re interested in finding the “at-fault” driver to pay for damages, the police are only interested in pursuing criminal charges against the hit and run driver.
+While you’re interested in finding the “at-fault” driver to pay for damages and lost wages, the police are only interested in pursuing criminal charges against the hit and run driver.
 So, who is on your side?

 Hit and Run Accidents in Arkansas

 In the state of Arkansas, drivers are required by law to remain at the scene of the accident if any injury or damages to another person or property are caused.
 If the damage involved is to property only, the law states that the driver must make a reasonable attempt to notify the owner of the property and report the accident.
 If that accident resulted in injury or damage to another vehicle, all Arkansas drivers must wait for law enforcement to arrive at the scene.
 Failure to do so could be considered a hit and run accident.

 According to the AAA Foundation for Traffic Safety, 11% of all reported accidents are hit and run accidents where the driver left the scene.

 Even though it is illegal to leave the scene of a crash, drivers do so for many reasons, including:

 - Driving drunk

 - They have illegal drugs or weapons in the vehicle

 - Prior convictions or on probation